anngineery/nand2tetris/README.md

 - registers used in CPU:
    1. data register: temporary storage for intermediate computation result.
 Similar to a temp variable in SW
    2. address register: store memory address to operate on.
 Output of this register (which represents a memory address) feeds into the addr input of a memory device.
 But it can also be used as an extra data register
-   3. program counter (PC): keep the address of the next instruction to run
+   3. program counter (PC): keep the address of the next instruction to run.
+Although the name says a "register", it is not _just_ a register.
+It contains muxes to handle different inputs and has more control bits (reset, load and increment) than a regular register.
 ##### Control Unit
 - an instruction should be decoded once it is fetched in order to be executed.
 - the decoded info should be used to signal necessary hardware components (ALU, registers, memory) to get the job done

 #### Component 3: I/O Devices
-Memory-mapped I/O is an abstraction used to help the computer be device-agnosotic.
+- Memory-mapped I/O is an abstraction used to help the computer be device-agnosotic.
 Each device is allocated a designated area in the memory (the memory map) and looks like a regular memory segment to the CPU
-CPU and I/O device should have an agreed upon rules to follow.
-The first is that I/O device should be mapped to 1D array of memory structure.
-So in the case of a screen, which has 2D structure naturally, needs to be flattened.
-The second is that I/O device needs to provide an interaction protocol so that CPU can access the device. (ex) keyboard - which binary code to use for each key?
+- CPU and I/O device should have an agreed upon rules to follow:
+  1. I/O device should be mapped to 1D array of memory structure.
+So in the case of a screen, which has 2D structure naturally, needs to be flattened
+  2. I/O device needs to provide an interaction protocol so that CPU can access the device. (ex) keyboard - which binary code to use for each key?
 This is where standards make our lives easier!)
+- In modern computer, we don't write bits to memory directly to control I/O devices.
+Instead, for example, the CPU sends instructions to a graphics card that controls the screen

 ### Challenges with Von Neumann Architecture, and Harvard Architecture
 I did my own research on this topic and left a small notes in Week 4, but the course touched on this topic this time too.
 I was right in that Hack follows Harward architecture, but they consider it a variant of Von Neumann.

 #### Fetch - Execute Clash
 - Problem: We need to access the next instruction by supplying the address to the memory.
 But we also need to access the memory to read/write data as per the current instruction.
 We only have only 1 memory, so we cannot do both at the same time.
 - Solution: do one after the other.
+During the fetch cycle, give the memory an instruction address.
+The memory emits the instruction immediately (not clocked; althought ROM is a stack of registers, I can read a value out right away as it only needs combinatorial operation for the MUX) and gets stored in the Instruction Register (IR).
+In the subsequent cycle, the instruction is decoded, and if data needs to be access from the memory, that is done. (_I didn't understand the mention of IR in this context.
+Why is it really needed?
+We have to decode the current instruction first in order to pass in data address to read/write data in the memory, so I do not think the current instruction is gonna get overwritten by anything?
+I did get the answer I was looking for but the best I could find was copied below_)
+> From the internet: There are architectures where it is not needed, but generally the PC supplies an address, the instruction memory is accessed and the value stored in the IR.
+Then the instruction is decoded while data and (possibly) additional words of the instruction are fetched.
+In a Harvard Architecture, there are separate instruction and data memories.
+So the output of the memory could be decoded directly.
+If this is a RISC architecture where every instruction was one word, there would be be no need for an IR.
+If an instruction is more than one word, it would have to be stored someplace (in the IR) while the next word is fetched.

+- Harvard Architecture also helps with this problem, because of the separate memories for data and instruction so they can be accessed at the same time.
+It is also good for embedded system [(why?)](https://www.quora.com/Why-do-Arduino-MCUs-use-Harvard-architecture-and-not-Von-Neumann)

+Some key terms to google are Harvard Architecture and von Neuman Architecture.

-### Once again, HACK Computer Platform Architecture
+### Something that I often get confused about HACK Computer Platform Architecture
-1. CPU: consists of registers to store data and ALU to compute
-2. Memory: 2 partitions; one for data and one for instructions
-3.
-4.
+- 16 bit processor, meaning it has 16-bit register set.
+Therefore, it takes a 16-bit instruction and data
+- But don't get confused - memory address is *15 bits*.
+This does have to be 16 bits just because it is a 16-bit computer.
+   - But what if I am using an A instruction with "out-of-scope" memory address?
+No worries, because the opcode for A instruction (the MSB) is 0.
+- `outM` and `writeM` outputs are combinatorial, `addressM` and `PC` outputs are clocked